kaizengrowth/PokemonGrow/README.md

 ## /// === **Technologies & API's** === ///

 I am really excited to get the chance to play around with the open source Fitbit Studio!
 Within Fitbit, there is a communication API and a messaging API that uses web sockets, and can be used to fetch data from the Pokemon Pomodoro web server.
-I formatted the response in my user-controller so that it can display JSON data, but am not able to get the Fitbit to display this data in the time frame allowed for this project.
+I formatted the response in my user-controller so that it can display JSON data.
+While I am not able to get the Fitbit to display this data in the short time frame allowed for this project, I better understand the code and technologies involved, and will continue working towards building this functionality for a future project..

 ![Fitbit Load Screen](https://github.com/kaizenagility/PokemonGrow/blob/master/wireframes/myfitbitapp_loadscreen.jpg "Fitbit App Load Screen")

-In addition to Express routes and the Node modules we have explored in class, I am also using MomentJS to parse StartDate.
-I've played around with the Pokemon public API to randomly generate pokemon, but decided to instead constrain my database to a limited number of preselected pokemon.
+In addition to Express routes and the Node modules we have explored in class, I am also using MomentJS to parse dates and timestamps.
+I played around with the Pokemon public API to randomly generate pokemon, but decided to instead constrain my database to a limited number of preselected pokemon.

+I used Heroku to deploy this web app with a PostgreSQL database.
+The server and routes were created with the Express application framework, on the Node.js Javascript runtime.
+Other dependencies include BcryptJS for hashing passwords and Passport for authentification, Morgan as a logger, Nodeman for monitoring changes on the server, and other Node modules.

 ![Fitbit Pomodoro Timer](https://github.com/kaizenagility/PokemonGrow/blob/master/wireframes/fitbitapp_spinningtimer.jpg "Fitbit Spinning Pomodoro TImer")